Leave this site

 3.3.6.2 The above list is not exhaustive and officers and staff must ensure that they report any incident where they have a reasonable belief that there is a risk to the security of their force or an individual's personal data.

-3.4.4 However, not all breaches need to be reported to the ICO.
-Data breaches only need to be reported if they "pose a risk to the rights and freedoms of natural living persons".
-This generally refers to the possibility of affected individuals facing economic or social damage, such as discrimination, reputational damage or financial losses.
+3.4.6 However, not all breaches need to be reported to the ICO.
+Data breaches only need to be reported if they "pose a likely risk to the rights and freedoms of natural living persons".
+This generally refers to the possibility of affected individuals facing economic or social damage, such as discrimination, reputational damage, financial losses or physical harm.
 Most breaches fit into this category, but not all.
 For example, if the information can't be linked to a specific individual, there's likely to be very little risk to the 'rights and freedoms of an individual'.

-3.4.5 When a personal data breach has occurred, you need to establish the likelihood and severity of the resulting risk to people's rights and freedoms.
-If it is likely there will be a risk then you must notify the relevant force Data Protection Officer via telephone to ensure the circumstances receive early consideration.
+3.4.7 When a personal data breach has occurred, you need to establish the likelihood and severity of the resulting risk to people's rights and freedoms.
+If it is likely there will be a risk then you must notify the relevant force data protection officer to ensure the circumstances receive early consideration.

-3.4.6 The relevant Data Protection Officer will undertake a review of the circumstances and refer if necessary to the ICO if the criteria is met.
+3.4.8 The relevant data protection officer will undertake a review of the circumstances and refer if necessary to the ICO if the criteria is met.

 3.6.1 Officers and staff are personally responsible for reporting observed or suspected security vulnerabilities such as staff sharing User IDs and passwords, including smartcards and system admin privileges given to individuals who do not require them.
 Access into police sites without the appropriate vetting or authorisation must also be reported.